Klaus-poppe/RoboGame/README.md

 * go to backend folder and in terminal type
 > node server.js

-* go to frontend folder and in terminal type
+* go to frontend folder and in terminal
-> ng serve
+>run `npm install` to install the dependencies
+>run `ng serve` to run the app

 * Go to `http://localhost:4200` in your browser